Participation in a clinical trial can provide access to cutting-edge, potentially lifesaving and life-enhancing treatments.

-As a participant of a clinical trial, you would receive excellent medical care from a team of doctors, nurses, researchers, social workers and other health professionals who are on hand to manage your condition.
-The trial’s protocol may require you to visit the study site more often to check in with your study doctor.
+As a participant of a trial, you would receive excellent medical care from a team of doctors, nurses, researchers, social workers and other health professionals who are on hand to manage your condition.
+The trial’s protocol may require you to visit the trial site more often to check in with your trial doctor.
 Plus you may receive more tests and treatments than usual.

 What if I get a placebo?

-It is very unusual for a person to receive a placebo in a clinical trial in Australia and you would be warned of this possibility before commencing a trial.
+A placebo is a substance that has no therapeutic effect, and is given as a control when testing new medications.
 As a rule, trials of drugs for cancer do not use a placebo but rather participants receive a standard treatment already in use or the standard treatment plus the drug being studied.
 In “randomised” trials, researchers use a computer to randomly decide who will get the experimental treatment and who will receive the standard treatment.
 In a “blinded” trial, neither the researchers nor you will know if you’re receiving the experimental or standard drug.
 The randomised system ensures the process meets the scientific requirements of the trial.

 Does my doctor have to be one of the doctors involved in the trial for me to take part?

 No, your doctor does not have to participate in the trial in order for you to join.
 Trial researchers may provide you with care or they will want your regular doctor to care for you.
 Whether or not your doctor participates in the trial, you will need to see them for general medical care.
 Sometimes you may have to attend a different treatment centre and have a new doctor to participate in a trial.